canghel/placenta/README.md

 # placenta
-Work on automatically distinguishing blood vessel structure of the placenta from photographs of the placenta
+Automatically distinguishing blood vessel structure of the placenta from photographs